grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 The loading was finished that evening.
 Hemi had Bastian, Gregory, and Owen go over every crate and make sure it was lashed securely enough that it could not shift once the _Prospect_ started moving.

-After that, most of the crew headed up to the canteen on the exchange floor to indulge in the kind of heavy drinking rarely on offer to a submarine crew, though Cassandra excused herself from this opportunity to get to knew her new crew mates better, suggesting politely that she had seen quite enough of that canteen.
-Hemi and Percy also skipped the canteen and were up late in the galley going over the state of their supplies and discussing some questions Hemi had about the details of the job contract that he wanted to be sure Percy had considered.
+After that, most of the crew headed up to the canteen on the exchange floor to indulge in the kind of heavy drinking rarely on offer to a submarine crew, though Cassandra excused herself from this opportunity to get to know her new crew mates better, suggesting politely that she had seen quite enough of that canteen.
+Hemi and Percy also skipped the drinking and were up late in the galley going over the state of their supplies and discussing some questions Hemi had about the details of the job contract that he wanted to be sure Percy had considered.
 It was long after midnight before they crawled into their respective racks.